Bring your class to the High Line!

 How did the High Line become a park?
 Students find remnants from the site’s abandoned past, explore design features inspired by the High Line’s roots, and design their own section of the park.

 WHAT WE OFFER:

-Field trips are 75-minutes and feature hands-on activities that support NYS Learning Standards.
+Field trips are 75-minutes and feature hands-on activities that support New York City and New York State Learning Standards, and the Common Core.
 Each visit is accompanied with pre- and post-visit activities to extend the learning opportunities in the classroom.
 Programs are available for grades 2 through 7 only.

 The cost for public and charter schools is $70.00 for groups of 15 or more, $35.00 for groups of less than 15.
 Adults join the fun for free.
 Financial assistance is available.

 For information about booking a trip, please contact email@example.com.
 For general questions about educational content, contact Deputy Director of Programs & Education Emily Pinkowitz at firstname.lastname@example.org.

 ALREADY BOOKED A TRIP?
 INFORMATION TO MAKE YOUR TRIP A SUCCESS

 All programs begin at the STREET LEVEL at 16th Street and 10th Avenue, on the northeastern side of the intersection.
 A High Line educator will meet you at the foot of the stairs up to the High Line.